 #Chisholm’s last appearance on the field in a Marlins uniform was June 28.
-He originally suffered the back early in the season on a slide and eventually re-aggravated the injury in late June, which forced him out of the lineup.
+He originally injured the back early in the season on a slide and re-aggravated it in late June, which forced him out of the lineup.

 #He returned to the field the following game and doubled on “Bahamian Heritage Night” but was again sidelined the following day in the series finale against the New York Mets.